netdata/go.d.plugin/modules/openvpn_status_log/README.md

 # OpenVPN monitoring with Netdata

 Parses server log files and provides summary (client, traffic) metrics.
 Please *note* that this collector is similar to another OpenVPN collector.
 However, this collector requires status logs from OpenVPN in contrast to another collector that requires Management Interface enabled.

 ## Requirements

--   If you are running multiple OpenVPN instances out of the same directory, MAKE SURE TO EDIT DIRECTIVES which create output files so that multiple instances do not overwrite each other's output files.

--   Make sure NETDATA USER CAN READ openvpn-status.log
+- make sure `netdata` user can read `openvpn-status.log`.

--   Update_every interval MUST MATCH interval on which OpenVPN writes operational status to log file.
+- `update_every` interval must match the interval on which OpenVPN writes the operational status to the log file.

 ## Charts